 Rinkai Line Information

-The Rinkai Line is a rapid transit railway line that is in operation in the Japanese capital city of Tokyo.
-It is the only service in the region that is operated and managed by Tokyo Waterfront Area Rapid Transit, a third-sector organisation.
-The service connects the central Tokyo districts to the artificial islands of Odaiba and Aomi.
-The route also runs some trains of the Saikyo Line service that continue on towards Kawagoe, Omiya, Ikebukuro and Shinjuku.
+The Rinkai Line is a rapid transit railway line operating in the capital city of Tokyo, Japan.
+It is the only service in the region operated and managed by Tokyo Waterfront Area Rapid Transit, a third sector organisation.
+The service connects the central districts of Tokyo with the man-made islands of Odaiba and Aomi.
+The line also carries some trains from the Saikyo Line, which continues to Kawagoe, Omiya, Ikebukuro and Shinjuku.

-The Rinkai Line does not have the official recognition of being a part of the Tokyo Subway system since it was built as per specifications laid down by the JR Engineering Group and does not connect to either of the Metro networks in the city.
-Of the twelve kilometers that makes up the stretch of the network, ten kilometers is an underground system.
-In fact, around the areas of Tokyo Port, the line is at a depth of nearly forty meters.
-It is only the Shin kiba-Shinonome segment that has been built on the old Keiyo Freight Rail track that runs as an overground service.
+The Rinkai line is not officially recognised as part of the Tokyo subway system, as it was built to the specifications of the JR Engineering Group and does not connect to any of the city’s metro networks.
+Of the twelve kilometres that make up the network, ten kilometres are underground.
+In fact, in the Tokyo port area, the line is almost forty metres underground.
+Only the Shin Kiba-Shinonome section, built on the old Keiyo Freight Railway line, runs above ground.

 Rinkai Line Map

 Map of Rinkao Line showing its stations.
-Click on the map to enlarge it or Download Rinkai Line Map in PDF.
+Click on the map to enlarge it or download the Rinkao Line map in PDF format.

 Rinkai Line Stations

-All of the eight stations on the route are based in the city of Tokyo with trains making a stop at each of the stations along the stretch.
+All eight stations on the line are in the city of Tokyo, with trains stopping at each station along the way.

 Rinkai Line Timings and Schedule